-The 2017 duck harvest, down 4 percent overall from 2016, marks the second year in a row of decreased harvest despite robust breeding figures from the breeding grounds in Alaska and Canada.
-The 2017 harvest was also 1 percent below the five-year average.
-The district did see decreases in all counties except Garfield County, but harvest declines were partially due to lower hunter effort, and the average harvest/day was also lower in 2016.
+Although we do not have the 2019 harvest data, recent harvests have mirrored the breeding estimates, with 2018 duck harvest being down 15 percent overall from 2017, marking the third year in a row of decreased harvest, mirroring decreased breeding estimates for two out of the last three years from the breeding grounds in Alaska and Canada.
+We expect 2020 harvest numbers to show a continued decline.
+The 2018 harvest was also 15 percent below the five-year average.
+The district saw the largest decreases in Asotin and Walla Walla counties, with Columbia and Garfield counties showing average harvest; however, overall harvest declines were partially due to lower hunter effort, although the average harvest/day was also lower in 2018.
 Generally, the waterfowl breeding surveys track well with hunter success.
-Although hunter numbers have remained relatively stable, the number of hunter days has declined in three out of the last four years.
-This was the first year to reverse that trend (Figure 8).
-Without information from the 2018 breeding surveys, it is hard to predict 2018 prospects.
+Although hunter numbers have remained relatively stable, the number of hunter days has declined in three out of the last five years and 2018 hunter days were well below both the five- and 10-year averages (Figure 8).
+The 2020 Waterfowl Population Status Report was not available at the time of this writing, but hunters should check the report at the USFWS page for insight into the 2020 population estimates for waterfowl hunting prospects.